Presbyterian’s Hefley sets FCS record with 10 TDs

 After Saturday’s result, Kelley said he’s already had some of his players text him and say, “OK, coach, I get it now.
 You were right the whole time.'”

 Kelley may have an easier time getting his team’s attention this week.
 He knows, though, that Presbyterian will run into adversity during the season.
-The Blue Hose compete in the non-scholarship Pioneer Football League, which literally stretches coast to coast with San Diego a member.
+The Blue Hose compete in the non-scholarship Pioneer league, which literally stretches coast to coast with San Diego a member.

 Kelley understands why more coaches don’t adopt his offensive style.
 Then again, he doesn’t want them to.